sscharfenberg/arkwars/README.md

 Frontend and Backend for Arkwars (**working title!**) - a strategic turn-based game of galactic conquest.

-Number of times `.env` file got submitted to git: **2**
+Number of times `.env` file got submitted to github: **2**

 ### Warning

-This is a rough and early work in progress.
+This is a rough and early work in progress, it is far from ready to be used in any implementation whatsoever.
 There are lots of areas that don't work yet, lots of stuff will break again and again.
-I am using github as remove savefile, so there are lots of commits and no releases (yet!).
+Also, I am (ab-) using git as remote savefile, so there are lots of commits and no releases - yet.

 Use at your own risk.